 The South Rim, by contrast, was much more crowded.
 Which is not surprising, since this rim sees 90% of the Grand Canyon's tourists each year.
 I visited this rim in the evening, though, so there wasn't the crush of tourists that I was fearing.
 But there still were plenty of people at each of the viewpoints.
 And, come sunset time, the viewing platforms at Mather Point filled up to the point where you had to pick a spot along the rail and stay there if you had any hope of getting good photos.
 While this didn't bother me too much, it was a far cry from the relaxing atmosphere at the North Rim.

 Tally: North Rim — 3 South Rim — 4

-The price to enter Grand Canyon National Park is the same no matter where you enter ($25 per vehicle for a weeklong permit).
+The price to enter Grand Canyon National Park is the same no matter where you enter.
 However, some prices of popular activities differ from rim to rim.

 For example, half-day donkey rides at the North Rim run $75 per person.
 These mule trips do not go to the bottom of the canyon, but still take you beyond the rim.
 At the South Rim, a 3-hour mule trip will set you back almost $120 per person.

 Because the South Rim is much more popular, prices for some activities (as well as lodging and food) may tend to be a bit higher.